Taossi/A-Hong-Kong-smart-city-case-based-on-AWS-and-Node-RED/README.md

 eg. url:   http://localhost:1880/

-Then do the programming part in Node-RED and also make connections to MongoDB(the /.json file).
+Then do the programming part in Node-RED and also make connections to MongoDB(the /.json file).    using Javascript.

 # Our project work: